South Korea flood deaths cast doubt on work to prepare for extreme weather

 "In particular, disaster damage due to floods will continue to increase as not only the extreme precipitation but also the number of days of precipitation increase," Jung said in a report published in December.

-Jeong of Induk University said authorities who were too slow to act on available information and who had not created a system to alert residents could be blamed for the casualties.
+Jeong of Induk University said authorities who were too slow to act on available information and who had not created a system to alert residents were to blame for the casualties.

+A North Gyeongsang provincial spokesperson did not immediately respond to a request for comment.
+A police official in the province said timing of the evacuation orders is being investigated but no provincial officials have been questioned.

 Lee Su-gon, a former civil engineering professor at the University of Seoul, estimated there are "more than a million locations" in the country susceptible to landslides but said only a tenth of those are monitored by authorities.